 - Now take mutton, fat, and also potatoes in a bowl.

-- Add 1 Tbsp. each of Ginger and Garlic paste, 1 Tbsp.
-Mustard oil and 1/2 Tsp. salt and turmeric powder and also 1/2 Tsp.
-Red Chili powder and mix well.
+- Add 1 tablespoon each of Ginger and Garlic paste, 1 tablespoon Mustard oil and ½ teaspoon salt and turmeric powder and also ½ teaspoon Red Chili powder and mix well.

 - Cover the pot with a lid and keep the marinated meat and potatoes in the refrigerator for 8 hours.

 - Tak a pan and heat it.

 - Now add whole Cumin seed, whole coriander seed, Dry red Chilies, Black cardamom, Green Cardamom, Cinnamon stick, and also Jaiphal to the pan.